albanpetit/albanpetit.com/content/post/raspberry-wifi-configuration/index.md

 You'll need to fill in the **SSID**, the network password, and the location of the router emitting the Wi-Fi signal.
 During its first startup and all subsequent ones, the Raspberry Pi that hosts this SD card will be able to connect to Wi-Fi using the information entered during the image writing.

-> The **SSID**, an acronym for *service set identifier* (meaning "service set identifier"), is the name of a wireless network according to IEEE 802.11 standards.
+> The **SSID**, an acronym for *service set identifier*, is the name of a wireless network according to IEEE 802.11 standards.
 This name consists of a character string of 0 to 32 octets.

 ## Command Line Configuration